terwer/siyuan-plugin-publisher/README.md

 - `1.18.0` brings new features and enhanced user experience.
 - The `1.18.3` version primarily addresses the following defects:
   - Resolved the issue where automatic classification paths could be empty.
+  - Rectify the potential path error issue that may arise when publishing documents in the root directory.
 - The `1.18.2` version primarily addresses the following bug fixes:
   - Resolved the issue with uploading images on Blog Park.
 - The `1.18.1` version primarily addresses the following bug fixes: